hoonose/robust-filter/README.md

 * `filterGaussianCovTuned.m`: A version of our covariance estimation algorithm which is tuned to select hyperparameters
 * `mahalanobis.m`: Compute Mahalanobis rescaling of a matrix

-Test files, for demonstrating performance of our estimators for mean and covariance:
+Test files, for demonstrating performance of our estimators for mean and covariance.
+These can bef ound in the `test_code` subdirectory:
 * `testGaussianMean.m`: Tests our mean estimation algorithm
 * `testGaussianCov.m`: Tests our covariance estimation algorithm
 * `testGenomicData.m`: Tests our covariance estimation algorithm on semi-synthetic genome dataset

 Other algorithms' files
 ---
-The following are files which are used for comparison with other competing algorithms:
+The following are files which are used for comparison with other competing algorithms, and can be found in the `comparison_code` subdirectory:

 Algorithms for estimating the mean of a Gaussian:
 * `ransacGaussianMean.m`: A RANSAC-based method